fuzzthink/p3-behavior-cloning/README.md

 What if I amplify the model by upping the speed at straight roads and slowing down and steering more than model suggests at sharp turns?

-I set the throttle at .2 nornally and when the absolute value of steering input is over 4, I brake at .0001 x absolute steering value.
+I set the throttle at 0.2 normally and when the absolute value of steering input is over 4, I brake at .0001 x absolute steering value.
 This slows it down to ~11 mph at sharp turns.
 The steering is multiplied by 1.5 if absolute steering input is over 4 and multiplied by 1.8 if over 6.

 This setting runs the laps at a much higher speed and it ran over 1.5 hrs, or over 66 laps without going off course.